The Forecasting performance of the Factor model with Martingale Difference errors: Comparison with other models

-for Hurst exponent $H=0.9$.
-The above assumptions about the dependence structure of error term makes possible to address the large $n$ case, where $n$ can exceed the number of available observations $T$.

-Forecast results are summarized in Table \ref{tab:Tab1SimulLinear}, which reports the ratio of the (one step ahead) squared forecast error computed for the two models averaged over 1000 simulated samples.
-These are obtained for each element (the $j$-th element in this case) in vector $\mathbf{x_{t}}$ using a simple forecasting equation of the form
+Assuming that the exact number of factors is known a priori (so that no factor selection procedure is involved), we evaluate each model's one-step-ahead forecast performance.
+Predictions are obtained for each $j$-th element in the vector $\mathbf{x_{t}}$ using a simple equation of the form

-where the correct number of underlying factors (assumed to be known a priori) is used.
-In particular, the superscript $m$ stands for the for model for which the factor component $\widehat{\mathbf{F}}_{t}$ is estimated, so that it is ranging over SW, FMMDE.
-For each simulated sample we use the first $(T-1)$ observations to obtain an estimate of the underlying factor structure $\mathbf{F}_{t}$, which is then used to obtain the one step ahead forecasts.
-Forecasted values are then compared with the true value ${x}_{j,T}$, which is a univariate component of the vector $\mathbf{x_{t}} = (x_{1T},\dots,x_{nT})$.
-Specifically, for each model $m$ forecast errors obtained for the individual series are then averaged as follows
+where the correct number of underlying factors, indexed at $i$ and assumed to be known a priori, is employed.
+The superscript $m$ stands for the model for which the factor component $\widehat{\mathbf{F}}_{t}$ is estimated.
+We use the first $(T-1)$ observations for each simulated sample to estimate the underlying factor structure; this is then used to obtain the one-step ahead forecasts.
+For each model, $m$, forecast errors obtained for the individual series are then averaged as follows

-where the subscript $R$ indicates that we are considering $R$-th simulated sample.
-Finally, the values reported in the Table (\ref{tab:Tab1SimulLinear}) are obtained as the ratio
+where the subscript $S$ indicates that we are considering $S$-th simulated sample.
+Forecast results, reported in Table \ref{tab:Tab1SimulLinear} are expressed in terms of the ratio

-As expected, the two models offer an almost identical performance when the underlying data generating process is assumed to be linear (left column).
-Varying the process dimension $n$ or sample size $T$ does not have a relevant influence on the results.